justinjiholee/baltimore-washingtondc-household-data/README.md

 ## Python Analysis

 In Python, I used the same data sets from Opportunity Atlas.
 I was able to merge the data of household income and college graduation rate for both cities.
 By utilizing numpy statements, I was able to organize the names of the counties into two big categories: Baltimore, MD and Washington D.C.
+Using pivot analysis and creating a bar chart from plotly, I was able to compare the household income and college graduation rates of two cities.

+### Household Income
+![alt text]